rvpetkov/SimpleFPS/README.md

 # SimpleFPS

 This First Person Shooter scene is created in order to demonstrate some of Unity's features:
-- AI Navigation
+- AI Navigation 		- done
-- Occlusion culling
+- Occlusion culling		- done
-- Lightmap baking
+- Lightmap baking	 	-
-- Phisical Raycast
+- Phisical Raycast		- done
 - etc.